Financial Support

 Financial Aid Programs for US Citizens and Permanent Residents

-If you are a U.S. citizen and/or U.S. permanent resident, you may qualify for one of the different financial aid programs offered by the Loyola University Chicago, Please consult the webpages of the Loyola University Chicago Financial Aid Office for further details and contacts.
-Loyola offers numerous scholarship resources for veterans and military students, see further information here.
+If you are a U.S. citizen and/or U.S. permanent resident, you may qualify for one of the different financial aid programs offered by the Loyola University Chicago.
+Please consult the webpages of the Loyola University Chicago Financial Aid Office for further details and contacts.
+Loyola offers numerous scholarship resources for veterans and military students.

-Applicants seeking financial assistance should investigate funding sources in their home countries well in advance.
-Applicants can investigate funding opportunities from a number of sources including: employers, local governments through ministries of foreign affairs and education, U.S. government through local U.S. Embassies, and international and local foundations or other organizations that provide resources for post-graduate studies and that promote strengthening of governance and the rule of law.
+Applicants seeking financial support are encouraged to explore funding options in their home countries.
+Potential sources include employers, local government agencies (such as ministries of foreign affairs and education), U.S. Embassies, and both international and local foundations that support postgraduate education and promote good governance and the rule of law.